veillette/physics-book/contents/ch14Conduction.md

 <div class="problem" markdown="1">
 Suppose you stand with one foot on ceramic flooring and one foot on a wool carpet, making contact over an area of  $$ 80.0 {\text{cm}}^{2} $$ with each foot.
 Both the ceramic and the carpet are 2.00 cm thick and are  $$10.0\text{ºC} $$ on their bottom sides.
 At what rate must heat transfer occur from each foot to keep the top of the ceramic and carpet at  $$ 33.0\text{ºC} $$ ?
+For ceramic, use the thermal conductivity for glass.

 </div>
 </div>